0xor0ne/awesome-list/topics/cybersec.md

 - ["Symbiote Deep-Dive: Analysis of a New, Nearly-Impossible-to-Detect Linux Threat"][461]
 - ["Tetsuji: Remote Code Execution on a GameBoy Colour 22 Years Later"][226]
 - ["The Dirty Pipe Vulnerability"][321]
+- ["The Last Breath of Our Netgear RAX30 Bugs - A Tragic Tale before Pwn2Own Toronto 2022"][772]
 - ["The Old, The New and The Bypass - One-click/Open-redirect to own Samsung S22 at Pwn2Own 2022"][36]
 - ["TheHole New World - how a small leak will sink a great browser (CVE-2021-38003)"][751]
 - "The toddler’s introduction to Heap exploitation":